beeceej/posts/posts/use-your-type-system.md

 I'm writing java examples because everyone hates Java's type system...
 No one said it had to be pretty or elegant, but it gets the job done.

+Anyway...
+You can be expressive, safely create objects, and internalize functionality into your objects, which allows for easier to read and reason about code.
+That is a win for everyone!